awsdocs/amazon-eks-user-guide/doc_source/copy-image-to-repository.md

    Many of the Amazon EKS topics about installing images require that you apply a manifest file or install the image using a Helm chart\.
 However, before you apply a manifest file or install a Helm chart, first view the contents of the manifest or chart's `values.yaml` file\.
 That way, you can determine the registry, repository, and tag to pull\.

-   For example, you can find the following line in the [manifest file](https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.11.0/config/master/cni-metrics-helper.yaml) for the [CNI metrics helper](cni-metrics-helper.md)\.
+   For example, you can find the following line in the [manifest file](https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.11.0/config/master/cni-metrics-helper.yaml) for the [Amazon VPC CNI plugin for Kubernetes metrics helper](cni-metrics-helper.md)\.
 The registry is `602401143452.dkr.ecr.us-west-2.amazonaws.com`, which is an Amazon ECR private registry\.
 The repository is `cni-metrics-helper`\.

    ```
    image: "602401143452.dkr.ecr.us-west-2.amazonaws.com/cni-metrics-helper:v1.11.0"